 1. Identifying Hiring Needs

 The title of this step basically says it all.
 Before you decide to hire for new positions you should have a clear idea of whether that is because you are filling a newly opened position or you are expanding your business in a certain direction.
 This decision is ultimately reflected by the needs and requirements of the management of your organization.
+Therefore, identifying hiring needs ends up being a one of the most important elements in your hiring plan.

 2. Creating a Recruitment Plan